-- a.
-Low medical or welfare needs in accordance with the Council's Medical Assessment process. - b.
-Move on from accommodation where Dartford Borough Council has discharged the functions under the HRA 2017 and where this has been identified and confirmed in their 'Personalised Housing Plan'; or - c.
-Discretion has been given to applicants under the HRA 2017 where it has been assessed that social housing is the only/most appropriate solution and where applicants are likely to be in priority need. - d.
-Applicants with no fixed abode where proof of local connection can be established through for example doctors, dentist, Job Centre or council held records or any other records that may be available. - e.
-Applicants aged over 55, who have a local connection to Dartford and who qualify for housing in a scheme for older persons; following a completed needs and risk assessment. - f.
-Applicants leaving prison where a local connection, under the terms of this policy, prior to incarceration, can be established.
+- a) Low medical or welfare needs in accordance with the Council's Medical Assessment process. - b) People who need to move to a particular locality in the district of the housing authority, where failure to meet that need would cause hardship (to themselves or others) - c) Move on from accommodation where Dartford Borough Council has discharged the functions under the HRA 2017 and where this has been identified and confirmed in their 'Personalised Housing Plan'; or - d) Discretion has been given to applicants under the HRA 2017 where it has been assessed that social housing is the only/most appropriate solution and where applicants are likely to be in priority need. - e) Applicants with no fixed abode where proof of local connection can be established through for example doctors, dentist, Job Centre or council held records or any other records that may be available. - f) Applicants aged over 55, who have a local connection to Dartford and who qualify for housing in a scheme for older persons; following a completed needs and risk assessment. - g) Applicants leaving prison where a local connection, under the terms of this policy, prior to incarceration, can be established.

-Band D Low to Medium Priority
+Band D - Low to Medium Priority